sailorhq/sailor/README.md

     <img width="200" src="https://github.com/codekidX/sailor/blob/main/assets/sailor.png?raw=true">
 </p>

+**Sailor** is a configuration management service built for cloud workloads.
+It simplifies, secures, and streamlines how configuration is handled across environments and teams.

 Modern cloud-native applications often drown in configuration sprawl. **Sailor** helps you take the helm with a developer-friendly service to manage, audit, and apply configurations for your containerized applications — effortlessly.

-**Sailor** is a configuration management service built for developers running containerized applications inside Kubernetes.
-It simplifies, secures, and streamlines how configuration is handled across environments and teams.

 ## 🚀 Features

 - 🌊 Centralized config management
+- 🗿 Strict config validations
 - 🔐 Secure secrets and policy enforcement
 - 🔁 Versioning & rollback
 - ⚙️ Easy integration with your CI/CD or GitOps setup